woai3c/self-learning-english/docs/qa/fe/fe-engineering.md

 ## Could you share one of your proudest implementations or improvements in engineering?

-Sure, I'm particularly proud of improvements in CI/CD.
-This includes a few aspects: First, automatic code checks and fixes are triggered when code is submitted.
-Then, after code merges, GitLab CI packages it into a Docker image and deploys it to Kubernetes.
-This reduces manual work and boosts development efficiency.
+Yeah, I'm particularly proud of our CI/CD improvements.
+Let me tell you about it - first, we set up automatic code checks and fixes that trigger whenever code is submitted.
+Then, after code merges, we use GitLab CI to package everything into a Docker image and deploy it to Kubernetes.
+This really cuts down on manual work and speeds up our development process.

-Another aspect is the establishment and promotion of team technical specifications.
-This helps improve the quality of our code and the efficiency of our collaboration.
+Also, I helped establish and promote our team's technical standards.
+This has been great for improving both our code quality and how efficiently we work together.

 <details>
 <summary>查看中文</summary>